-Figure 6 compares each region's share of the total population and people in poverty.
+Figure 6 compares each region's share of the total population and people in poverty, calculated as an aggregate of component counties.
 Figure 7 also makes the same comparison by metro status.

 Forty-one percent of the people in poverty live in the South, 24 percent live in the West, 20 percent live in the Midwest, and 15 percent live in the Northeast.